jasp-stats/jaspReliability/inst/help/intraclassCorrelation.md

 - above 0.90: excellent

 Bland-Altman plot (and table):
 - Displays a scatterplot of the means and differences between the two measurement variables.
-The x-axis represents the means of the two measurements, the y-axis represents the difference between the two measurements.
+The x-axis represents the means of the two measurements, the y-axis represents the differences between the two measurements.
 - By default, three lines (dashed) are added to the plot, indicating the mean difference between the two variables and its upper and lower limits.
 Limits are based on the critical difference which is calculated using the standard deviation 1.96.
-- By enabling "Confidence Interval", the x% confidence bounds for the mean difference, the upper limit, and the lower limit are added to the plot.
+- By enabling "Confidence Interval", the x% confidence intervals for the mean difference, the upper limit, and the lower limit are added to the plot (dashed).
 Enabling "Shading" highlights these bounds.
 - By default, a table containing the above information is created.
 The table displays the point value, lower and upper confidence interval numbers for the mean difference and its limits, respectively.

 ### References